SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 # <a name="Configuration"></a> Configuration

-To configure the sPyNNaker front end to use your algorithms, you must first have the xml file mentioned in [Algorithm Metadata Xml File](#XMLMeta) for your algorithm and have added the Json converters to your algorthim's front end.
+To configure the sPyNNaker front end to use your algorithms, you must first have the XML file mentioned in [Algorithm Meta-data XML File](#XMLMeta) for your algorithm and have added the Json converters to your algorithm's front end.
 Then you will need to open your .spynnaker.cfg file and add these extra regions and params.

 ```
 [Mapping]